Sopejohn/guessing-app/README.md

-# Web Development Project 3 - *Name of App Here*
+# Web Development Project 3 - *Guess The Country*

 Submitted by: **Mosopefoluwa John**

-This web app: **Guess That Country is a flashcard game that features 60 countries from around the world that may not be too familiar with most people.
+This web app: **Guess The Country is a flashcard game that features 60 countries from around the world that may not be too familiar with most people.
 This time, users can take a crack at guessing what the country is.
 Users can now navigate between cards freely and shuffle the deck to randomize their order.**

 Time spent: **5** hours spent in total